Civil War, 1st Lieutenant then Captain

 Promoted from Enlisted to Officer in April 1942

-Enlisted Rating: Aviation Chief Metalsmith; Officer Rank: Ensign and then Lieutenant
+Enlisted Rating: Aviation Chief Metalsmith; Officer Ranks: Ensign and then Lieutenant

 Wartime Responsibilities, Assignments and Duties: